 bee drinking pee

-Yes, bees are attracted to the mineral and salt content of urine because their floral diet lacks these two key ingredients.
-Soiled water or urine can act as a nutritional supplement for bees providing well-needed vitamins.
+Yes, bees are attracted to urine’s mineral and salt content because their floral diet lacks these two key ingredients.
+Soiled water or urine can be a nutritional supplement for bees providing well-needed vitamins.

-This process is called Mud Puddling, relating to any insect that uses waste moisture to gain amino acids, vitamins, and minerals.
+This process is called Mud Puddling and relates to any insect that uses waste moisture to gain amino acids, vitamins, and minerals.

-While the above is the most likely reason bees are attracted to a source of urine there are some other reasons your pee might be attracting bees.
+While the above is the most likely reason bees are attracted to a source of urine, there are other reasons your pee might be attracting bees.

 So why are bees attracted to urine?